dice-group/ESLM/README.md

 # GATES-BERT
-GATES-BERT: Implement BERT and exploits a weighted adjacency matrix to improve the performance of GATES
+GATES-BERT: Implement BERT and exploits a weighted adjacency matrix to improve the performance of GATES leveraging PageRank and HARE